bveldhuyzen/XGREPLIST/README.md

 ...

-For prototype use/testing, enable web browsing on the AI, and copy-paste the prompt from XGREPLIST_prototype.
+#For prototype use/testing, enable web browsing on the AI, and copy-paste the prompt from XGREPLIST_prototype.
+#Since the AI is still learning, bugs occur now and then.
+Recommended is to copy-paste the prompt, then type eyes_up, and then type xeyes_up, to load all modules.
+#It is also possible to load everything at the same time, but the AI tends to make mistakes then.
+#Separate commands by ; to execute multiple commands via one message (e.g. `search:www.bbc.com Ukraine live news ; analyze 1 ; extract_eyes 1 ; xeyes URL/"text"/doc_id/Data_ID x1

 glhf